 You learn about different cultures

-I know this is the same for any travelling, but having spent the past three months living with French people, I’ve learned a lot about their country and culture, and a little of the language.
+I know this is the same for any type of travelling, but having spent the past three months living with French people, I’ve learned a lot about their country and culture, and a little of the language.
 I’ve also made lots of friends here from Finland, Germany, Italy, Sweden… and I’m not just spending one day with them; as we live together we make comparisons on our daily lives at home and it’s one of the most interesting aspects of travelling.

 For example, one French girl thinks it’s great that I drink cider because at home it is not something they would drink on its own – only with a meal.
 In the UK, there’s nothing better than sitting with a chilled cider!
 We also discovered that French humour is very similar to British – they have shows along the same lines as Monty Python and Blackadder.